-4. The New Local Plan
+4. The New Local Plan 2021-2038

-The low level of completions since 2013 together with the findings of our market intelligence work questioned the deliverability of the Copeland Local Plan 2013-2028: Core Strategy and Development Management Policies.
-Given this, and to in response to changes to national planning policy, the Council has now suspended work on a separate Site Allocations Document and is instead developing a full Local Plan.
+The low level of housing completions since 2013 together with the findings of our market intelligence work questioned the deliverability of the Copeland Local Plan 2013-2028: Core Strategy and Development Management Policies.
+Given this, and to in response to changes to national planning policy, the Council suspended work on a separate Site Allocations Document and instead focussed on developing a new full Local Plan.